awsdocs/amazon-lightsail-developer-guide/doc_source/getting-started-with-wordpress-and-lightsail.md

 If you're in a directory other than the user home directory, then type `cat $HOME/bitnami_application_password`\.

    You should see something like this:
-![\[Getting the WordPress password from the browser-based SSH terminal\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-bitnami-wordpress-password.png)
+![\[Getting the WordPress password from the browser-based SSH terminal\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-bitnami-wordpress-password.png)

 1. Highlight your password in the terminal screen, then choose the clipboard icon\.

 1. Highlight the text you want to copy in the clipboard text box, then press Ctrl\+C or Cmd\+C to copy the text to your local clipboard\.
-![\[Copying text using the browser-based clipboard\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/lightsail-terminal-ssh-rdp-clipboard.png)
+![\[Copying text using the browser-based clipboard\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/lightsail-terminal-ssh-rdp-clipboard.png)
 **Important**
 You should save your password somewhere at this time\.
-You can always change it later to something that's easier to remember\.
+You can always change it later\.

 1. Paste your password into the WordPress login page, and then choose **Log In**\.

    If you succeed, you'll see the WordPress Dashboard\.
-![\[Successful login to the WordPress Dashboard\]](https://d9yljz1nd5001.cloudfront.net/en_us/1490b6b36a8ed9d4b2232825b79c8222/images/amazon-lightsail-wordpress-dashboard.png)
+![\[Successful login to the WordPress Dashboard\]](https://d9yljz1nd5001.cloudfront.net/en_us/f1c62fa5316bf1df017e7afb5a0e0a21/images/amazon-lightsail-wordpress-dashboard.png)

 ## Step 2: Update your profile or password in the WordPress Dashboard<a name="create-a-new-admin-user-in-wordpress"></a>

-Now that you have access to your WordPress Dashboard, you can create another user or change your password to something that's easier to remember\.
+Now that you have access to your WordPress Dashboard, you can create another user or change your password\.

 1. Choose **Users**\.